lentenet/JST-templates/review-template.md

 to place it beneath the paragraph in which the note occurs, or at the end of the document.

-[^footnote1]: A MultiMarkdown footnote work just like a reference style link in Markdown, used for the wikipedia link above, except that the reference marker begins with a circumflex accent (^).
+[^footnote1]: A MultiMarkdown footnote works just like a reference style link in Markdown, used for the wikipedia link above, except that the reference marker begins with a circumflex accent (^).
 The reference can by anything you like, such as an author surname, provided it is unique.